redhat-developer/app-services-cli/scripts/README.md

 This folder contains scripts for automating often-used, multiple step tasks.

-## check-docs.sh

-Scripts check if documentation was changed.

-##  install.sh
+## Check Documentation

-CLI installation script
+[check-docs.sh](./check-docs.sh) - This script checks if the commands documentation was changed and lists the changes.

-## ./util
+##  CLI Installation

+[install.sh](./install.sh) - This script aids in the installation of RHOAS CLI.

 Anything in [./util](./util) can be considered non-essential helper scripts.